Kergo/beauty-salon/README.md

 ## 2. Functionality
 Unauthorized users have access to the full functionality of the application except using the profile page.
 Authorized users can change their profile settings and review their orders.
-Authorized users with admin roles have access to the dashboard where they can upload new products and aprove new requests and keep on track of appointments for today.
+Authorized users with admin roles have access to the dashboard where they can upload new products and approve new requests and keep on track of appointments for today.
-Stripe payment is implemented where admins have additional dashboard.
+Stripe payment is implemented and admins have additional dashboard.
 There they can review all of the details of a purchase and completed the order.

 ## Routes